 There are definitely times when one spouse should file bankruptcy alone and not involve the other spouse.
 There are a variety of scenarios that are commonly seen at our office when only one spouse should file.
 Here are some examples:

 Hypothetical bankruptcy situation 1:

-A married couple own a house in Omaha and both husband and wife are on the mortgage.
-The mortgage payments are current and the couple want to keep the house, even if one of them files bankruptcy.
-However, husband has about $40,000 in credit card debt that he has accumulated over the years and while he had a very good income.
+Scenario: A married couple owns a house in Omaha and both husband and wife are on the mortgage.
+The mortgage payments are current and the couple wants to keep the house, even if one of them files bankruptcy.
+However, the husband has about $40,000 in credit card debt that he has accumulated over the years and while he had a very good income.
 The wife is not on these cards.
 She may be listed as an “authorized user” on a few of them, but that does not make her financially responsible for the debt.
-Wife has a few credit cards in her name but they are under control and the payments are current.
+The wife has a few credit cards in her name but they are under control and the payments are current.
 The wife is able to afford to pay her debts because she only owes about $5,000 in total and has a decent paying job.
 Husband lost his job nine months ago and the prospects of re-employment at his previous level of income are dim at the moment.
 Husband is being sued by his creditors.

 Analysis: There really is no legal or practical reason why the wife should join her husband in a bankruptcy filing.
 In fact, it would be wrong to include her in the above hypothetical case.
 She has good credit and is able to afford her separate debts with her income.
 The only joint debt is for the house mortgage and, again, that debt is being serviced.

 Hypothetical bankruptcy situation 2: